Haiti–Spain relations: Diplomatic relations

 Bilateral relations between Spain and Haiti are very good, and have been throughout the 20th century.
 Haiti recognized the Government of General Franco on April 1, 1939.
 In December 1946, like almost all the countries that had relations with Spain, he retired his ambassador from Madrid in compliance with the Resolution of United Nations of December 13, 1946.
 However, on October 6, 1949, said recommendation still in force, the Republic of Haiti restored its diplomatic representation in Spain.
 In 1951, Spain established its embassy in Haiti, and since then, there have been close bilateral relations between the two countries.

 Economic relations

 Although the country does not have an interesting internal market (10 million inhabitants of which 80% live below the poverty line) Haiti is presented as a platform for export to other countries in the area, including the US, and Especially for textile products.
 The import of construction products is another sector that could be attractive to Spanish exporters.
+All imports from Haiti to Spain are duty-free and quota-free, with the exception of armaments, as part of the Everything but Arms initiative of the European Union.